 For those with the highest levels of need, Social Care provide or fund essential support to families of children identified through statutory assessment, and who, without this support, would not be able to look after their disabled child.
 Majority of these young people will be supported by the locality social care teams.

 The Disabled Children’s Service (DCS) supports children and their families with the most complex needs.
-The current Disabled Children's Services Terms of Reference can be seen below.
+The current Disabled Children's Services Terms of Reference can be seen in the related documents section of this page.

 Autism follows a broad spectrum, this could include undiagnosed children and those awaiting diagnosis and as such, there are many children who are managing well within mainstream education and supported by universal and emerging needs services.
 However, they may require more support and could be identified as a ‘child in need’ as defined by The Children Act 1989.